 Talent pressing SET.

 To adjust the laser settings, turn on the White Light Laser.
 Set the laser power to 85% and the Excitation control to Maximum power.
-Click the Acquire tab, select Add Laser, and in the dialog box, toggle the White Light Laser to on [1].
+Click the Acquire tab, select Open Laser Overview, and in the dialog box, toggle the White Light Laser to on [1].

 SCREEN: To be provided by the author: White Light Laser turned on> laser power getting set to 85% and Excitation control to Maximum power.
-Acquire being clicked> Add laser being selected> White Light Laser being set to On.
+Acquire being clicked> Add Open Laser Overview being selected> White Light Laser being set to On.

 Author: Please capture all the SCREEN shots using the screen capture guidelines and upload all screen-captured footage and screenshot summary to your project page as soon as possible.: https://review.jove.com/account/file-uploader?src=19917768